-The outcomes of the Basel Process are visible to the public in the form of committee reports that analyse specific topics and, as regards the work of the standard-setting committees, in the form of internationally agreed standards.
+The outcomes of the Basel Process are visible to the public in the form of committee reports that analyse specific topics and, as regards the work of the standard-setting committees, internationally agreed standards.
 International agreement is the precondition for globally consistent standards.
 But it does not substitute for national legislation.
 In order to become binding, the agreements reached in Basel have to be approved and implemented at the national level, following due regulatory and legislative processes in each individual jurisdiction.

 - The Basel Committee on Banking Supervision (BCBS): the global standard setter for the prudential regulation of banks that provides a forum for cooperation on banking supervisory matters.
 Its mandate is to strengthen the regulation, supervision and practices of banks worldwide with the purpose of enhancing financial stability.